zzzprojects/Eval-Expression.NET/README.md

 PM> Install-Package Z.Compiler
 ```

-Enjoy all free features for an unlimited period and PRO features during the current month.
+Enjoy all free features for an unlimited period and PRO features for the current month.

 To unlock all PRO features, visit http://eval-expression.net/